jvendrow/Network-Dictionary-Learning/README.md

 ## Installation

-To install fnnls, run this command in your terminal:
+To install the Network Dictionary Learning package, run this command in your terminal:

 ```bash
 $ pip install ndl